 Why is it that people can give sympathy so much more easily at the loss of a pet in someone’s life rather than a human?
 Is it too personal when the loss is perceived to be so enormous–too close to home?
 Does the potential offerer fear getting into a long, emotional discussion with the aggrieved which might delay the former from a busy schedule?
 Pets are considered lower on the scale of importance, and perhaps that allows us to spend less time at the task of offering our regrets.

 How many times have we uttered that casual opener, “Hi, how are you?” expecting the answer to be the standard, “Fine”?
 However, when the answer is something like, “Awful, my (fill in the blank) just died,” we’re stuck.
 If it’s an in-person encounter, how can you just respond, “Oh, sorry about that.
 Ah, I have to go now”?
 If it’s a telephone conversation, is it okay to say, “Hold on, I have another call coming in”?
-Such behavior would cast you as uncaring, insensitive, selfish, etc. So, to be socially acceptable, we must immediately stop everything to offer comforting words, mentally calculating how long before we can slither away.
+Such behavior would cast you as uncaring, insensitive, selfish, and more.
+So, to be socially acceptable, we must immediately stop everything to offer comforting words, mentally calculating how long before we can slither away.

 I wonder if my friend would have gotten such an abundance of responses by the same people in person.
 With internet platforms, we can be quick and go on our way while still getting brownie points for our thoughtfulness.
 It’s that old economic principle: seek the maximum amount of gain for the minimum amount of effort, or stated more succinctly courtesy of the all pervasive internet (study.com): “a buyer is rational if she/he makes logical decisions that are based on gaining the highest benefits at the lowest costs and the results of those decisions are in his/her best self-interest.”